cyclr/docs/pages/connector-authentication/zoho.md

 ### Account setup

 Once you have your Client ID and Client Secret from Zoho, go to your Cyclr Console > **Connectors** > **Application Connector Library** and search for **Zoho CRM**.
-Select the padlock icon next to it to use these values every time you install the connector.
+Select the padlock icon next on **Zoho CRM** to use these values every time you install the connector.

+### Domain property

+When you install the **Zoho CRM** connector, use the domain part of the URL that shows in the web browser when you are signed into the Zoho CRM account.

+> **Note**: If you have a Zoho CRM Plus subscription, use the normal domain format `https://crm.zoho.com` instead of `https://crmplus.zoho.com`.

-## Additional Information
+## Additional information

 ### Scopes

-The scopes are defaulted to "ZohoCRM.modules.ALL,ZohoCRM.users.ALL,ZohoCRM.org.ALL,ZohoCRM.settings.roles.ALL", however you can enter your own scopes if you wish to restrict the connectors access further.
+The scopes default to `ZohoCRM.modules.ALL,ZohoCRM.users.ALL,ZohoCRM.org.ALL,ZohoCRM.settings.roles.ALL`, but you can enter your own scopes if you want to restrict the connector's access further.

-See Zoho's documentation [here](https://www.zoho.com/crm/developer/docs/api/v2/scopes.html) on available scopes.
+For more information, see Zoho's documentation on [available scopes](https://www.zoho.com/crm/developer/docs/api/v2/scopes.html).

-### Domain property

-When installing a **Zoho CRM** Connector, use the domain part of the URL shown in the web browser when signed into the Zoho CRM account.

-If working with a Zoho CRM Plus subscription, the Domain should be in the format ```https://crm.zoho.com``` as normal, and not ```https://crmplus.zoho.com```.

 ### List New/Updated Contacts By Page (incrementally)